Answered By: Chris Sheetz

 These are words used to describe the types of sources you may be required to use in college.

-Here is a quick checklist of criteria to help you determine if a resource is academic or scholarly:
+Here is a quick checklist to help you determine if a resource is academic or scholarly or peer reviewed:

 • Author and author's affiliation are always listed.